 The Emerging Industrial Internet of Things Lab (IIoT) at the Soshanguve South Campus of the Tshwane University of Technology aims to empower the youth of South Africa to thrive in the smart connected world.
-MechChem Africa attends the launch and talks to Duan Gauché and Sizwe Mngadi of 1Worx, and TUT's systems engineering professor, Pius Owolawi.
+MechChem Africa attends the launch and talks to Duan Gauché and Sizwe Mngadi of 1Worx, and TUT's computer systems engineering HOD, professor Pius Owolawi.